 - you’re older than age 25 and your cramps have started to get more severe

-With endometriosis , tissue that typically lines the inside of your uterus also grows outside of the uterus.
-This can cause abdominal pain and lead to infertility.
+With endometriosis, tissue similar to that which typically lines the inside of your uterus also grows outside the uterus.
+This can cause abdominal pain.

 Some other symptoms are: